Lab 8: Geospatial visualizations

 • is_member: whether the rider is a member or not (1 or 0)

-This is a cut down / simplified version of the dataset that Bluebikes provides to reduce filesize.
+This is a simplified version (less fields and deduplicated) of the dataset that Bluebikes provides to reduce filesize.

 Step 4.1: Importing and parsing the traffic data

 Just like the previous step, we will use d3.csv() to fetch the traffic data.
-You can fetch it directly from the URL, without hosting it yourself.
+You can fetch it directly from the URL, without downloading and hosting it yourself, and you can do so either in the async function you have defined, in onMount or in a separate async function that you can call in onMount - the world is your oyster.
 Let’s call the variable that will hold the traffic data trips.

 Step 4.2: Calculating traffic at each station

-Now that we have read the data into a JS object, we can use it to calculate station traffic volumes (arrivals, departures, and total traffic per station).
+Now that we have read the data into a JS object, we can use it to calculate station traffic volumes (arrivals and departures per station).

 First, we calculate them separately, like this: